parthian-sterlet/sitega/README.md

 # Source code
+Folder src contains five files with sitega source codes in c++ language, they respect to separate modeules of pipeline analysis:
+## preparation
+monte0dg.cpp prepare parameter file to train a model (andy02.cpp) or perform the bootsrap cross validation test (andy0bsn2.cpp)
+## train a model
+andy02.cpp  trains a model with a given train ChIP-seq dataset (peaks)
+## estimate accuracy for a model
-Folder src contains five files with sitega source codes in c++ language, they respect to separate modeules of pipeline analysis: monte0dg.cpp prepare parameter file to train a model (andy02.cpp) or perform the bootsrap cross validation test (andy0bsn2.cpp) andy02.cpp trains a model with a given train ChIP-seq dataset (peaks) andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset andy1_mat.cpp scans a fasta file with DNA sequences with a given model sitega_thr_dist_mat.cpp creates table of thresholds for the scaner (andy1_mat.cpp) based on score distribution for a background dataset
+andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset
+## set threshold for a model
+sitega_thr_dist_mat.cpp creates table of thresholds for the scaner (andy1_mat.cpp) based on score distribution for a background dataset
+## scan test seauences with a model
+andy1_mat.cpp scans a fasta file with DNA sequences with a given model

 # How to run separate modules
 command line arguments below described for each module

-monte0dg.cpp (preparation step to train a model):
+## preparation
+monte0dg.cpp

 1int reg = length of region (default value 6)
 2file seq = peaks (fasta file) https://github.com/parthian-sterlet/sitega/blob/master/examples/peaks.fa each peak should consists of only four types of letters respecting to nucleotides ('a', 'c', 'g' and 't'), i.e. 'n' is forbidden
 3file out = output file = parameter file from monte0dg.cpp https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt

+## train a model

-andy02.cpp (train a model):
+andy02.cpp

 1char file_cor = parameter file from monte0dg.cpp https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt

 2int motif_len = length of motif (integer value above 30 is recommended, default value 30)

-3int size_start = start value for the number of locally positioned dinucleotides (default value 10) 4int size_end = end value for the number of locally positioned dinucleotides (default value 90) 5int size_dif = variation value for the number of locally positioned dinucleotides (default value 10)
+3int size_start = start value for the number of locally positioned dinucleotides (default value 10)

+4int size_end = end value for the number of locally positioned dinucleotides (default value 90)

+5int size_dif = variation value for the number of locally positioned dinucleotides (default value 10)

 andy0bsn2.cpp (performace estimation by cross-validation):